-For companies, business profits are taxed at 12.5% where they are derived from a trade in Ireland.
+For companies, business profits are taxed at 12.5% where they are derived from a trade in Ireland (expected to rise to an effective tax rate of 15% upon implementation of the GLoBE rules in Ireland for in-scope taxpayers).
 Passive income is taxed at 25%.
 Dividends received by an Irish company may also be taxed at 12.5% or 25% with a credit for foreign withholding and underlying taxes.
 Start-up companies may be able to avail of an exemption from corporation tax for up to three years.

-Marginal income tax rates for employees or pensioners

-are highly progressive rising on a graduated scale from 20% up to 52% (including 4% employee social insurance contribution).
+Marginal income tax rates for employees or pensioners are highly progressive rising on a graduated scale from 20% up to 52% (including 4% employee social insurance contribution).